Clear Sacks - Kerbside recycling

 Non recyclable and recyclable items should not be mixed.
 If they are the load will be seen as "contaminated" and will be rejected by the reprocessing plant.

 Please note that leaving bins and/or waste out is in contravention of the Environmental Protection Act 1990.
-All waste (sacks and bin/s) should be stored securely within the boundary of your property between collections and put out for collection earliest the night before and latest by 7am on the day of your collection.
+All waste (sacks and bin/s) should be stored securely within the boundary of your property between collections and put out by 7am on your collection day or at the earliest the night before.

 What can go in: